 This post is the continuation of Refinish Your Swing Keel for Best Performance – Part 2: Cleaning.
-I describe common keel defects, the fairing system I used, how to seal a freshly sandblasted keel, applying body filler to build up an accurate hydrodynamic foil shape, and paying extra attention to the shape of the leading edge of the keel.
+I will describe common keel defects, the fairing system I used, sealing a freshly sandblasted keel, applying body filler to build up an accurate hydrodynamic foil shape, and paying extra attention to the shape of the leading edge of the keel.

 Before I get started, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using these links.
 You can purchase these products anywhere you like, of course.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.